- The Upfit Insider

 Box Truck Weight Capacity by Class (Light, Medium, Heavy Duty)

-Payload comes down to math: curb weight + upfit weight = less available GVWR.
+Payload comes down to math: curb weight + upfit weight = total vehicle weight, which determines how much you can legally haul.

-Here’s how box truck weight capacity breaks out by truck size and duty class:
+Here’s how box truck weight capacity breaks out by truck size and duty truck class:

 Class | GVWR | Payload After Upfit | Typical Use |